keepaliveit-staging/staging.keepaliveit.co.uk/_techtip/keeping-macbooks-updated.md

 ### Why is keeping a Macbook updated important?
 One popular misconception people have about Macbooks (and Macs in general) is that “Macs don’t get viruses”.
-This leads consumers to believe that there isn't a need to keep on top of updating Mac OS on a Macbook and that they Macbooks are invincible to malware.
+This leads consumers to believe that there isn't a need to keep on top of updating Mac OS on a Macbook and that Macbooks are invincible to malware.
 In fact, the situation is the complete opposite to this as Macs *CAN* get viruses and not updating software on a Macbook could leave a Macbook exposed to security vulnerabilities and subject to being a victim of being infected by a computer virus.
 Computer viruses are a type of Software that can be used to make computing devices perform illegal activities on a single device, or across an entire network of devices if the level of malware is severe.

 We won't go into too much detail on how computer viruses are created and operate as this is beyond the scope of this guide.
 However, a key point to make you aware of is that Software viruses can load & execute themselves onto a Macbook *with* or *without your knowledge*.
 This is done by taking advantage of security holes left in software that has been partially developed and tested, or patched incorrectly.
 Viruses come in different forms and some can be more severe to your devices than others, depending on the complexity of the the malicious software and how it exploits the security hole that exists on your device, or its network.